pdidev/tutorial/README.md

 ```bash
   diff ex5.h5dump <(h5dump ex5*.h5)
 ```
 ### Ex6.
 Simplifying the code

 As you can notice, the %PDI code is quite redundant.
 In this exercise, you will use `::PDI_expose` and `::PDI_multi_expose` to simplify the code while keeping the exact same behaviour.
-For once, there is no need to modify the YAML file here, you only need to modify the C file in this exercise.
+For once, there is no need to modify the YAML file here, you only need to modify the C file.
+Moreover, This exercise will be launched in sequential to facilitate the comparison between logs.

 * Examine the source code, compile it and run it.

+\remark At the end of the iteration loop, a new event `finalization` is added.

 There are lots of matched `::PDI_share`/`::PDI_reclaim` in the code.